 - A person with unhealthy sexual urges using creative outlets such as writing/painting/drawing.

 - Someone dealing with phobias working to transform fear and emotional stress into courage by facing their fears head-on.

 - An office worker may disagree with their manager and choose to walk home from work to expel their pent-up frustration and anger from the day.
 While they may be tired when they get home, the negative and aggressive feelings will have subsided.

 - An individual who goes through a terrible heartbreak may start to write and compose poetry, channeling that pain into art, rather than turning to harmful coping mechanisms like alcohol to ease the pain and depression.

 - If a person has aggressive and violent tendencies, they may take up sports to find a more socially acceptable way to channel their aggression and anger.

-- An adult who was abused as a child may become a law-enforcement professional, enabling them to enforce rules and express their aggression and pain by taking on “the bad guys.”
+- An adult who was abused as a child may become a law-enforcement professional, enabling them to enforce rules and express their aggression and pain by “taking on the bad guys.”

 Sometimes simply being aware of your impulses and desires can help you redirect them in healthier ways.
-A licensed therapist can also help you discover these hidden urges and help you channel them more appropriately.
+A licensed therapist can also help you discover hidden urges and help you channel them more appropriately.

 How to Turn Impulses into Healthy Outlets